Julia (Eurythmics song)

 and produced by Stewart, the song was the second and final single released from their album 1984 (For the Love of Big Brother), which served as the soundtrack to the film Nineteen Eighty-Four, an adaptation of George Orwell's political novel of the same name.
 It plays during the film's ending credits.

-Song information

-Musical concept
+Background

 The song is a ballad with very sparse electronic instrumentation and an almost a cappella performance by Lennox.
 Her vocals are accentuated by vocoder effects in the background.
 The title and lyric of the song are based upon the novel's heroine and love interest, Julia.
 The cover artwork for the single is a still image from the film, featuring English actress Suzanna Hamilton as Julia.
 Midway through the song, an instrumental line based on J. S. Bach's "Fugue #2 in C Minor" from The Well Tempered Clavier, Book 1, can be heard.